EricWilbanks/faseAlign/docs/preparation.rst

 .TextGrid transcription
 ++++++++++++++++++++++

-It is strongly suggested to use transcriptions in Praat TextGrid format.
-TextGrid transcripts are of the style of the example below:

 .. figure:: ex_tg.png
-	:alt: description
+	:alt: TextGrid transcription example
 	:figclass: align-center

+	Caption?

+It is **strongly suggested** to use transcriptions in Praat TextGrid format as in the above example.

 This approach has many benefits over the .txt transcription approach: